tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Ingestion.md

       ![Demo](./images/ingestionadddata1.png)

 6. The next step is to select a Destination for this data.
-Search for 'CRM_dataset' , select it and hit Next
+Search for 'Profile Dataset' , select it and hit Next

       ![Demo](./images/ingestiondestination.png)